Idukki

 GDPR, consent and UGC

-UGC is personal data
+Is UGC personal data?

 • Be clear at the point of permission about how and where the content will be used.